smilodonis/serverRun/documentation.md

 -   `GET /api/system-info`: Returns a JSON object with CPU, RAM, and temperature data.
 -   `GET /api/gpu-info`: Returns a JSON object with GPU data.
 -   `GET /api/ollama-info`: Returns the status and loaded models of the Ollama instance.
+-   `GET /api/invokeai-info`: Returns status, generation state, and queue details of the InvokeAI instance.
 -   `GET /api/running-apps`: Returns a list of running applications.
 -   `POST /api/run-script`: Executes a predefined `.bat` script.
     -   Payload: `{ "script_name": "name_of_script.bat" }`